lucidcode/Halovision-INSPEC/firmware/src/omv/modules/ulab/docs/manual/source/numpy-functions.rst

 Only the ``full`` mode is supported, and the ``mode`` named parameter is not accepted.
 Note that all other modes can be had by slicing a ``full`` result.

+If the firmware was compiled with complex support, the function can accept complex arrays.

 .. code::